noir-lang/noir/docs/docs/dev_docs/contracts/syntax/state_variables.md

 #include_code state_vars-PublicState /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust

-The BoolSerialisationMethods is part of the Aztec stdlib:
+The BoolSerializationMethods is part of the Aztec stdlib:

 #include_code state_vars-PublicStateBoolImport /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust

-It contains methods that instruct its PublicState wrapper how to serialise and deserialise a boolean to and from a Field, which is the data type being saved in the public state tree.
+It contains methods that instruct its PublicState wrapper how to serialize and deserialize a boolean to and from a Field, which is the data type being saved in the public state tree.

 The Aztec stdlib provides serialization methods for various common types.
-Check [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/types/type_serialisation) for the complete list.
+Check [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/types/type_serialization) for the complete list.

 ### Custom types